 Traffic lights are universal – red means stop.

 IMPORTANT: You cannot make a left-turn at a red light if the road is clear – you must wait for a green light or a green arrow.

 Note that lights do not go directly from red to green in the UK – there is a red and amber phase before green – you must wait for green to go.

-There are lots of examples of signs and their sequences and meanings in Learn-Online
+There are lots of examples of signs and their meanings and traffic light sequences in Learn-Online